-Betsy Bugg Holloway serves as Vice President for Marketing & Communication and Professor of Marketing for Samford University.
-In this role she has responsibility for all marketing and branding initiatives across the operations of Samford University.
-Prior to assuming this role, Dr. Holloway served as the Dwight Moody Beeson Chair of Business and Hackney Family Research Fellow in the Brock School of Business.
-She teaches courses in both the undergraduate and graduate programs, and was the founding academic director of the Brock Scholars Program, the undergraduate honors program in the school.
+Before serving in the university’s administration, Holloway served as the Dwight Moody Beeson Chair of Business and Hackney Family Research Fellow in the Brock School of Business.
+In addition to teaching in both undergraduate and graduate programs, she was the founding academic director of the Brock Scholars Program, the undergraduate honors program in the school.
 Dr. Holloway earned her B.A. degree from Vanderbilt University, an M.B.A. degree from Samford University and her Ph.D. in marketing from the University of Alabama.

 Prior to her academic career, Dr. Holloway was employed by a global pharmaceutical firm, Scandipharm Inc. (now part of Allergan).
 She served as the company's director of international business development and managed global offices in Argentina, Canada, Denmark, Switzerland and the United Kingdom.

 Dr. Holloway's research interests include services marketing, consumer behavior and reputation management.
 Since entering higher education she has published more than 65 peer-reviewed articles, and she regularly presents her research and lectures in the U.S. and abroad.
 She served previously as a Visiting Professor at Kiev Business School, University of Jordan, and Beijing Institute of Technology.
 She is a longtime member of the American Marketing Association, the Academy of Marketing Science, and the Society for Marketing Advances, and her scholarship has been honored by the Emerald Literati Network.
 Holloway serves on the editorial review boards of two academic journals, Journal of Marketing Theory and Practice and Services Marketing Quarterly.